Chapter 3:

 “What, you don’t believe me?”

 “Is this just a thing that all women do with me?”
 He retorted under his breath.
 “Okay, okay, okay!
 Whatever.
 Let’s just get this over with.”
-Nicolaus reached out for the door to the clinic, but then it suddenly swung open just short of hitting his nose!
-A very tall, balding, older black man stood in the doorway, staring daggers through Nicolaus and Katie.
+Nicolaus reached out for the door to the clinic, but then it suddenly swung open just short of swiping his nose!
+Over a head and shoulders taller, a lanky, balding, older black man, stared down onto the two.

 “May I…help you?”
-His deep voice and fiercely unflinching gaze sent a chill up Nicolaus’s spine.
+His deep voice and unflinching lifeless gaze sent a chill up Nicolaus’s spine.

 “We’re here because the police told us…uh…” Before Nicolaus could finish his sentence, the man halted the conversation by raising his massive hand.

-The two youngsters entered the building and were greeted with surprise.
+The two youngsters entered and were greeted with a surprise!
 The front lobby was unexpectedly pleasant!
-It was filled with toys for children, the lighting was warm and inviting, everything from the floors to the walls were spotless, and even the receptionist was a joyful looking young man who waved to them upon entering.
+Toys for children, warm and inviting lighting, spotless walls and floors, even the receptionist was a joyful looking man who waved to them.

 “…” Neither Nicolaus nor Katie could think of anything to say.
-The clinic’s interior clashed with the old man’s exterior to such a degree they expected something more akin to a torture chamber.
+The clinic’s interior clashed with the old man’s exterior, they expect something more akin to a torture chamber!

 “Oh, Doctor!”
 The receptionist called out to the large man who’d led Katie and Nicolaus inside.
 “Your Daughter called.
 She said that the next patients are on their way over.”

 “…I see.
 Thank you.”
-The man, who was apparently the doctor, reached his long arms behind the counter and grabbed a face mask and white cap. “…My name is…Doctor Daryl Childs…now then.
-Please, follow me, one at a time.
+The apparent doctor reached his long arms behind the counter and grabbed a face mask and white cap. “…My name is…Doctor Daryl Childs…now then.
+Please follow me once again.
 Which one of you…is going first?”

-Nicolaus looked to Katie, then extended a gentlemanly offer, allowing her to go first.
+Nicolaus extended a gentlemanly offer, allowing Katie to go first.
 “Ladies first.”

-Katie didn’t want to go with the frightening man but relented quickly.
+She didn’t want to go with the frightening man but relented quickly.
 “Fine…” She said while pouting at Nicolaus, who turned his head with a mischievous smirk.
-The two walked back towards an office that was just out of sight, around a corner.
+Off to the back they walked towards an office that was just out of sight, around a corner.

-A call came in on the clinic’s phone.
-The receptionist answered it, giving Nicolaus a minute to use his cellphone and call Vernon.
-Despite them being on much better terms, calling Vernon was still, for Nicolaus, stomach churning.
-No answer, so the young man left a voice mail message and then sent a text to everyone in the group informing them of the situation.
+The receptionist made a phone call on the clinch’s line, giving Nicolaus a minute to use his cellphone and call Vernon.
+Despite them being on much better terms, phoning Vernon was still, for Nicolaus, stomach churning.
+No answer; thus the young man left a voice mail message and then sent a text to everyone in the group updating them on the situation.
 Finished, he sat down and just watched the television in the front lobby, patiently waiting.

 “No, I don’t remember anything big.
 Oh, wait!
-That one guy running for president said he’d be coming to town soon!”
+The president said he’d be coming to town again soon!”

 “Yup!
 Why?”